schoeberl/chisel-lab/Setup.md

 To install Windows Subsystem for Linux [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), either use the following guide for manual install without Windows store or, if on your personal computer, as described in the second section:

 ### Non-Windows store installation

+*This installation version it for shared Windows machines.*

+Ubuntu shall be installed in a shared folder.

 In Powershell with administrator:
 ```
 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux